-If you wish to apply for a Joint Honours, Combined Honours in Social Sciences, Liberal Arts or Natural Sciences programme at the University, you may be able to do so through Sutton Trust.
-However, it is not possible to run strands for these programmes for the purposes of the Sutton Trust events.
+If you wish to apply for a Joint Honours, Combined Honours in Social Sciences, Liberal Arts or Natural Sciences programme at the University, you may be able to do so through STEP.
+However, it is not possible to run strands for these programmes for the purposes of the STEP events.
 The rules on these programmes vary, such as we may not be able to make you more than one offer if you apply for Natural Sciences.
-Advice about this and similar scenarios will be provided throughout the programme and you can seek advice from the Sutton Trust team if you have any questions.
-You can e-mail Sutton.trust@durham.ac.uk
+Advice about this and similar scenarios will be provided throughout the programme, and you can seek advice from the STEP team if you have any questions.
+You can e-mail step@durham.ac.uk.